 Special Days Athens Edition

-Oh what an experience it was!
+Her first Pumpkin carving experience.
+Oh what an experience it was! |

 When I got to college, I volunteered for a mentoring program called CrossTrainers.
 I was paired with a sassy, beautiful, hysterical 3rd grader that I spent my four years in Athens getting to know and love.
 Once a week, or sometimes less often, we had our own kind of Special Days together.
 She had my undivided attention as we played Connect 4 at Menchies (she always beat me!), made cookies and cupcakes, took countless trips to Zaxby's, and the many other adventures we went on.
 She taught me so much about how important intentional one-on-one time can be for a person.
 It was good for me and it was good for her.
 Our last year together was a busy one and we didn't see each other as much a we had in the past, but the times we spent together were more precious because we knew it wouldn't last forever.
 For whatever reason, in our last few hangout times, she let me know that everything I had been trying so desperately to tell her for the past 4 years about family and friends and her bright future she understood and was putting to practice.
 Watching her grow in maturity, patience, and self-control was more than I could have ever hoped for.
 It took everything in me not to cry tears of joy in the middle of our favorite Zaxby's as she said, "You know, you're right.
 I don't want to try to be popular this year.
 I just want to be around a few people who actually care about me instead of a lot of people who get me into trouble."
 There were so many times that I wasn't sure my presence in her life was making any difference.
 I was alright with that though.
 I'm not her Savior.
 I very selfishly prayed that God would let me see the fruit of seeds that had been planted in her life someday.
 I never imagined that He would be so good as to let me spend our last year together seeing the fruit of the previous three years and that she and her family would give me any sort of credit for the positive changes in her life.
 Special Days are so important.